Libya yet to work out U.S. cooperation in Benghazi probe

 Libyan officials say eight people have been arrested so far in connection with the attack.

-Reporting by Ali Shuaib; Additional reporting by Arshad Mohammed and Tabassum Zakaria in Washington; Editing by Robin Pomeroy and Stacey Joyce
+Reporting by Ali Shuaib; Additional reporting by Tabassum Zakaria in Washington; Editing by Robin Pomeroy